Skip to Content

 A person who frequently thinks about

-committing suicide or has made a plan to commit suicide needs immediate help.
+suicide or has made a plan for suicide needs immediate help.

 National or local suicide hotlines, local hospitals, or a trusted health